-IFAC's standard-setting boards, described below, follow a due process that supports the development of high quality standards in the public interest in a transparent, efficient, and effective manner.
-These standard-setting boards all have Consultative Advisory Groups, which provide public interest perspectives and include public members.
+The International Auditing and Assurance Standards Board (IAASB), the International Accounting Education Standards Board (IAESB), the International Ethics Standards Board for Accountants (IESBA), and the International Public Sector Accounting Standards Board (IPSASB) follow a rigorous due process that supports the development of high-quality standards in the public interest in a transparent, efficient, and effective manner.
+These independent standard-setting boards all have Consultative Advisory Groups, which provide public interest perspectives, and include public members.
+These boards issue the following pronouncements: